 Outlined in our financial aid discussion series we outline the steps for applying for federal financial aid, and discuss possible other options for educational funding.
 Lastly we will discuss what to do once you graduate.
 You need a solid foundation to help build strong financial awareness to reach your dream of being a college graduate.

-Class 1, Learn about the FAFSA
+Class 1, FAFSA Workshop: Understanding the FAFSA Process

 FAFSA - Free Application of Federal Student Aid